- Heather Edwards

-From Heather: While I have always been intrigued by the story of Ruth, the idea to paint her was actually suggested by Bruce Edwards, whom I met fall of 2014 and worked for the Church.
+From Heather: While I have always been intrigued by the story of Ruth, the idea to paint her was actually suggested by a colleague of mine, whom I met fall of 2014 and worked for the Church of Jesus Christ of Latter Day Saints.
 He had mentioned perhaps painting her in the midst of gathering wheat, and so with that in mind, I set about coming up with concepts for sketches and preliminaries for the project.

 Why?
 I didn’t at first know, other than it would perhaps make her character more recognizable to the viewer.
 But I desired a more definitive answer to my own internal question.
 I prayed and asked; I read commentaries; I queried gospel teachers.
 All were indeed supportive, but I still felt empty-handed coming away and so the sketches went undone and the painting untouched.
 It wasn’t until I sat down with a very close friend of mine to discuss the struggle I was having with the piece that the Lord finally decided to answer me.